reductstore/reduct-cli-py/docs/export.md

 * `--exclude`: Specify the labels to exclude from the export.
 Data with the specified labels will not be exported.
 The labels should be specified as a comma-separated list of label names ( e.g., and values (e.g., `--exclude= color=red,size=big`).

+* `--ext`: Specify the file extension that you want to use for the exported data files.
+If not specified, the default extension will be guessed based on the MIME content type of the data.
+Only for `rcli export folder`.

+* `--with-metadata`: If this option is specified, the CLI client creates a metadata file in JSON format for each exported data record.
+  The metadata file contains information like the timestamp, content type, size and the labels that were applied to the data.
+Only for `rcli export folder`.

 You also can use the global `--parallel` option to specify the number of entries that you want to export in parallel: